dragos-cojocari/nodejs-runmacro/README.md

 Run Word macros in a node.js server

-Usage: POST request on /macro with two form parameters
+API:
+- /macro
+	- method: POST
+	- form parameters:
 		- macro: the name of the macro to run.
 Only alphanumerical characters are permitted
 		- document: the Word document

 Response:
 - 400 if the parameters are not provided-